-The apostle John was exiled to the Island of Patmos, not for committing any crime, but for preaching the Gospel.
-Ordinarily, he should have been lamenting about his condition of loneliness, idleness, pain, possible death, etc. However, he refused to have a negative attitude.
+The Apostle John was exiled to the Isle of Patmos, not for committing any crime, but for preaching the Gospel.
+Ordinarily, he should have been lamenting about his condition of loneliness, idleness, pain, possible death, etc. However, he refused to put up a negative attitude.

 Obviously, the season the world is in is not the best.
 We can all choose to be negative, speak negative words, and hope for the worst.
 But that will not be the right attitude in the present circumstance.
 It will only accelerate the aggravation of our already depressing condition.

 John said he was in the Spirit on the Lord’s Day – that was despite the tribulation he was going through.
-Therefore, God gave him the entire book of Revelation.
-If he had been in a bad state spiritually, lamenting, grumbling, and blaming God for his negative condition, generations after him would have missed this wonderful Book of Revelation, except God used someone else to write it.
-But John chose to be in the Spirit.
+Therefore God gave him the entire book of Revelation.
+If he had been in a bad state spiritually, lamenting, grumbling, and blaming God for his negative condition, generations after him would have missed this wonderful Book of Revelation.
+But he chose to be in the Spirit.

 This season, despite what the world is going through, the disruption that the COVID-19 pandemic has brought upon everyone, as a child of God, you should be in the Spirit.
 Complaining, grumbling, lamenting, etc. is not going to solve any problem.
-It won’t help you.
-However, you can turn adversity to advantage when you choose to be in the Spirit, when you walk in the Spirit, when you allow the Spirit of God to control you, not the flesh or the sinful self (Romans 8:9).
-Galatians 5:16 says walk in the Spirit, and you shall not fulfil the lust of the flesh.
+It’s not going to help you.
+You can turn adversity to advantage when you choose to be in the Spirit, when you walk in the Spirit when you allow the Spirit of God to control you (Romans 8:9).
+Galatians 5:16 says walk in the Spirit, and you shall not fulfill the lust of the flesh.

 The Bible says, “Therefore those who were scattered went everywhere preaching the word.
 Then Philip went down to the city of Samaria and preached Christ to them.
 And the multitudes with one accord heeded the things spoken by Philip, hearing and seeing the miracles which he did.
 For unclean spirits, crying with a loud voice, came out of many who were possessed; and many who were paralyzed and lame were healed.
 And there was great joy in that city” (Acts 8:4-8 New King James Version).

-Phillip was a deacon, but he got to Samaria and became a mighty evangelist.
-He took Samaria by storm so much that Jerusalem heard about him and had to send Peter and John to confirm what they had been hearing.
+Phillip was a deacon who got to Samaria and became a mighty evangelist and took Samaria by storm so much that Jerusalem heard about him and had to send Peter and John to confirm what they had been hearing.
 Remember there was no mass media or the internet then.